 The sour orange is native to southeastern Asia.
 Natives of the South Sea Islands, especially Fiji, Samoa, and Guam, believe the tree to have been brought to their shores in prehistoric times.
 Arabs are thought to have carried it to Arabia in the 9th Century.
 It was reported to be growing in Sicily in 1002 A.D., and it was cultivated around Seville, Spain, at the end of the 12th Century.
 For 500 years, it was the only orange in Europe and it was the first orange to reach the New World.

 Citrus aurantium is an evergreen tree growing to 9 m by 6 m.
 It is in leaf 12 – Janua.
 It is in flower from April to June.
 The flowers are hermaphrodite (have both male and female organs) and are pollinated by apomictic, insects.The plant is self-fertile.

-The tree ranges in height from less than 3 m to 9 m, is more erect and has a more compact crown than the Sweet Orange, has smooth, brown bark, green twigs, angular when young, and flexible, not very sharp, thorns from 2,5 - 8 cm long.
+The tree ranges in height from less than 3 m to 9 m, is more erect and has a more compact crown than the sweet orange(Citrus sinensis), has smooth, brown bark, green twigs, angular when young, and flexible, not very sharp, thorns from 2,5-8 cm long.